NextChai/ChaibotDocumentation/docs/index.md

 # Welcome to ChaiBot!

-## Fortnite:
+### **Epic Games Authentication**
+**Have Chai claim your Save the World daily reward automatically!**

+We've been working on this for a while, but yes, it's true!
+You can use a command to claim your daily Save the World reward!
+Head on over to the **Authentication** to learn a bit more.

-### Epic Games Account Verification:
+### **Epic Games Account Verification:**
 Chai offers Epic Games Account Verification, allowing users to **add Chai inside of Fortnite and verify their epic games account** to get a "Verified by Chai" role in your server.

 Chai Account Verification also allows users to get each others stats' and connect to each other very easy and fast.
-Commands like **prcheck** and **getstat** are useable by all members that have been verified.
-More information is available under the command section.
+Commands like **prcheck** and **getstat** are available by all members that have been verified.
+More information is available under the **Fortnite** section.

-### Customizable Fortnite Updates:
+### **Customizable Fortnite Updates:**
 Chai offers a completely custom fortnite update system, allowing you to choose between item shops, news updates, leaked cosmetics, aes updates, server stats, and more.

-The command **chaisetup** can be used to setup your server for these custom updates.
-You will get to choose which updates you want.
-Other commands like **chaisetnews** and **chaisetitemshop** can also be used to set custom news and itemshop channels.
+All can be set to custom channels, allowing you to customize how you want to customize.

 ## Changeable Prefixes:

 Chai's prefix is **completely customizeable**.
 You can change it from the default "chai" prefix to anything that fits your server.

-- Default Prefixes: Chai, chai
+- Default Prefixes: Chai, chai,
-- chaiprefix <your_prefix:str>

 ## Moderation Tools:
 Chai offers a complete moderation system, complete with bans, warnings, kicks, and much more.
-Moderation commands can be seen down below.
+Moderation commands and actions can be seen in the Moderation section.

 ## Chai's Twitter: